Codecademy/learn-cpp/community-challenge/project-ideas.md

 “What are your interests and hobbies?”

-Programs are tools, not solutions (despite what software vendors tell you).

-If you talk to friends and family about things that bug them or problems that they encounter during their day, you might have better luck finding a project than if you frame it as a "programming" question.
+Talk to friends and family about things that bug them or problems that they encounter during their day!

 **Terminal Programs:**